maptv/decalendar/docs/decalendar.md

-These calculations work for all Decalendar dates with two notable exceptions:
-- Dek 36 does not exist; the last 5 days of non-leap years are in Pent 72 and Quint 4.
-- Leap days are considered to be part of Pent -1.

-In the example above, the top clock tells us

-## Timestamps

-* Day 58 is always February 28th and
-* Day -306 is always March 1, whereas
-* Day 59 is
-  * March 1 in non-leap years and
-  * February 29th in leap years.

-that occur after February 29th, the Gregorian calendar leap day.

-For
 Negative indexes tell us how many days are left in the year and provide consistent equivalents of Gregorian calendar dates that may occur a leap day. is Day 59 or Day -307 in leap years, but in non-leap years, and Day -307 is February 28th.
 To avoid confusion when comparing Decalendar dates and Gregorian calendar dates, we should only use positive indexes before Day 59 and use negative indexes thereafter.
 Day 58 is always February 28th and Day -306 is always March 1.

 Remembering the number -7 is a lot easier than remembering that